nditech/d4dcoalition-web/resources.md

 # intro: This is the introductory content if needed.
 ---

-D4D Coalition members recommend these resources to help your organization protect your organization and advocate for democratic resiliency.
-These are words.
+The D4D Coalition recommends these resources to help your organization protect itself and advocate for democratic resiliency.